Zrenjanin: After 1991

 The town's development has always been strongly affected by the social-economic circumstances reflecting the State surroundings that Zrenjanin found in.
-At the beginning of 1990s, when the war broke out on the territory of the former Yugoslavia, and the country was falling apart, it led to rather hard social and economic crisis in this area, all that caused an economic stagnation, unemployment, large migrations of refugees from the former Yugoslav Republics: Croatia, Bosnia and Herzegovina.
+At the beginning of the 1990s, when the war broke out on the territory of the former Yugoslavia, and the country was falling apart, it led to rather hard social and economic crisis in this area, all that caused an economic stagnation, unemployment, large migrations of refugees from the former Yugoslav Republics: Croatia, Bosnia and Herzegovina.
 The town experienced the first political changes by the introducing of multiparty system at the end of 1996 when the local government was ruled by the coalition Zajedno (Together) and in 2000 by the coalition Democratic opposition of Serbia.
 On 24 March 1999, the NATO bombing of Serbia began but the town was not targeted.
 Life in the town was quite normal, in spite of the dangerous situation elsewhere in the country.

 In the first years after the end of war activities the Town and its citizens have been adjusting to new economic and social-economic conditions, known as transition.
 Instead of previous large economic combines and companies plenty of new flexible private enterprises are established and foreign capital is starting to flow in Zrenjanin.
 New industrial and work and residential zones are formed and the Town's General Plan 2006-2026 and Sustainable Development Strategy 2006-2013 are made and approved.
 At the end of 2007, introducing a new national territorial organisation followed by necessary legislation, the Municipality of Zrenjanin has been upgraded to an administrative and territorial status of a city.

 In 2004, the town's tap water was deemed unsafe for consumption due to high levels of arsenic.
 In October 2025, the ban was lifted and the water in the city was declared safe to drink again by the Provincial Secretariat for Health.